EWeinstein/EWeinstein.github.io/index.md

 ### Biological sequences

 Alan N. Amin, **Eli N. Weinstein\***, Debora S. Marks\*. *Biological Sequence Kernels with Guaranteed Flexibility.* 2023.
 In submission.
-(Congratulations to Alan on receiving the MassMutual Student Research Award at the New England Statistics Symposium 2023 for this work). [paper](https://arxiv.org/abs/2304.03775). \
+(Alan won the MassMutual Student Research Award at the New England Statistics Symposium 2023 for this work). [paper](https://arxiv.org/abs/2304.03775). \
 *We analyze the flexibility of kernels for biological sequences, which determines their reliability across many applications (Gaussian process regression, maximum mean discrepancy tests, etc.).
 We find problems with many popular kernels, and propose fixes.*